AbstractUmbra/Baymax/README.md

 A personal bot for Discord, written with love and fun.

 Originally a fork of [Robo Danny](https://github.com/Rapptz/RoboDanny) with some edits.
-All items used from Robo Danny have been cited as such within each file.

 ## Running

 First things first: I would prefer (and will not support) you running instances of my Bot.
-Just call the `invite` command and invite it to your server.

 As such, the setup of my config file is not public.